TimVosch/Aqua/Theory/Research/MFM Design.md

     The National Renewable Energy Laboratory has copious data on solar energy available at different locations in the United States, a performance calculator for PV systems, and more.
 - http://www.gaisma.com
     This site has sunrise, sunset, and insolation data for worldwide locations.
+- http://ezbatteryreconditioning.com/3-best-batteries-for-off-grid-energy-system/ Information about batteries and how they operate